realKarthikNair/realKarthikNair/Linux_notes/making_graphics.h_work.md

     g++ program0.cpp  /usr/lib64/libXbgi.a -lX11 -lm  -no-pie -o program0
     ```

-    (PIE needs to be disabled since the compiled packages of libXbgi wasn't compiled using the -fPIE flag.
-If you really need PIE, compile the library after adding -fPIE  to CFLAGS or CPPFLAGS)
+    (PIE needs to be disabled since the [pre-compiled packages of libXbgi](https://libxbgi.sourceforge.net/#download) wasn't compiled using the -fPIE flag.
+If you really need PIE, compile the library from [source](https://sourceforge.net/projects/libxbgi/files/xbgi-365.tar.gz) after adding -fPIE  to CFLAGS or CPPFLAGS)